jagan-hazard/CSV-FIle-handling-using-CSV-Module-in-Python/README.md

-# CSV FilE HANDLING USING PYTHON:
+# CSV FIlE HANDLING USING PYTHON:
 ---------------------------------
 	- To know about  basics about file handling in python, kindly go through readme in the below github link (section 5).